open-life-science/open-life-science.github.io/open-incubator.md

     image:
       link: images/icons/noun-writing-6279702.svg
       alt: |
-        An icon showing two pieces of plain, white papers, with a hand holding a pen, hovering the stack.
+        Icon created by Kamal Abdullah.
+It shows two pieces of plain, white papers, with a hand holding a pen, hovering the stack.
   -
     title: Consultancy and Open Research Advice
     description: |